DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

 You may also be eligible if you do an opt-in QTS course in secondary computing, languages, mathematics or physics.
 This is where you start a standard undergraduate degree but then opt-in to initial teacher training to get QTS.

 The amount you receive depends on the year that you start your QTS course.
 You do not get a bursary in every year of an undergraduate course.
-Depending on the type of course you do, you may get the bursary in your final year or final two years.
+Depending on the type of course you do, you may get the bursary in your final year or final 2 years.

-#### Undergraduate bursary if you're former military personnel
+### Undergraduate bursary if you're former military personnel

 You may be eligible for a $bursaries_veteran_total$ tax-free undergraduate bursary for veterans if you’re: